 PANS/PANDAS symptoms are essentially identical.
 The main difference between PANS and PANDAS is the cause of the symptoms.
 Whereas PANDAS is triggered by a strep infection, PANS is broader.
 PANS may be triggered by a number of infections, such as chickenpox, H1N1 flu, or Lyme disease.¹²

 Researchers suggest a multidisciplinary approach¹³ to treatment options for PANDAS .
 At The Center for Fully Functional® Health, we take this a step further using our Fully Functional® process:

 Although other physicians may treat PANS/PANDAS, our Fully Functional® process separates us from the crowd.
 Our organized approach provides your child and your family the best chance at recovery.

 Here are the treatment options that may be used to treat PANDAS:

 You need to work with us!
 We are experts in PANS/PANDAS diagnosis and treatment.

-If you think your child may have developed symptoms of PANDAS or PANS you can book an appointment by clicking here .
+If you think your child may have developed symptoms of PANDAS or PANS you can book an appointment at our functional medicine practice by clicking here.
 We are also happy to speak with you at (317) 989-8463, Monday-Thursday, from 8AM – 5PM Eastern time.

 The Center for Fully Functional Health® is led by a team of award-winning, internationally recognized physicians, committed to providing personalized, life-changing care.